 Areas of Impact

-Limited access to education, especially for women and girls, presents a serious obstacle to community growth and development in many parts of rural Africa.
+Limited access to education, especially for women and girls, presents a serious obstacle to community well-being and development in many parts of rural Africa.

-Through our holistic, non-formal education program, adults and adolescents with little or no experience with schooling learn about their human right to education.
+Through our holistic, empowering education model —the Community Empowerment Program, adults and adolescents with little or no experience with schooling learn about their human right to education.
 Empowered to develop a vision for their community’s development, dialogue is generated on the importance of education for women and girls and how their participation is integral to community success.
 Using this foundation, Tostan teaches community members skills in critical thinking, problem-solving, literacy, and numeracy.

 Harmful practices, limited access to health resources and care, and lack of awareness about hygiene put communities’ health at risk, particularly for girls and women.